andrewtavis/wikirepo/README.md

 # Installation

-wikirepo can be downloaded from pypi via pip our sourced directly from this repository:
+wikirepo can be downloaded from pypi via pip or sourced directly from this repository:

 ```bash
 pip install wikirepo